‹ Back to New at Amity Blog

 2. Provide Training in Conflict Resolution Skills: By providing training in conflict management techniques, which helps team members to manage disagreements constructively.

-1. Encourage Psychological Safety: Foster an environment where team members feel safe to take risks and voice concerns.
-This is called psychological safety, which is very necessary for effectively managing conflicts.
+3. Foster Psychological Safety: Encourage a situation where team members can feel safe to take risks or raise concerns.
+This is termed psychological safety and is very necessary to handle conflicts effectively.

 Conflict management training